 Cynical travelers might wonder if this UNESCO heritage site lives up to all the hype.
 However, as soon as you catch your first glimpse of this palace fortress complex perched hilltop above the city you’ll forget you ever had doubts about making the trek to this Andalusian.

-We is strongly recommend devoting an entire day to the Alhambra and The Palacio de Generalife.
+We strongly recommend devoting an entire day to the Alhambra and The Palacio de Generalife.
 Not only are the grounds massive, covering 142,000 square meters (1,530,000 sq ft), but there is also a great deal to see.

-The actual palace, and main attraction of the complex, had meager beginnings as a small fortress dating back to 889.
-Eventually, it was renovated and converted into the royal residences in the 13th century for the kings of the Nasrid dynasty and later became home to the Royal Court of Ferdinand and Isabella.
+The actual palace, and the main attraction of the complex, had meager beginnings as a small fortress dating back to 889.
+Eventually, it was renovated and converted into royal residences in the 13th century for the kings of the Nasrid dynasty and later became home to the Royal Court of Ferdinand and Isabella.

 The ornate beauty of the palace demands a lot of attention from its visitors and causes plenty of traffic jams as tourists crane their necks to admire each and every single inch of the opulently decorated walls, arches, colorful ceramics, and carved wooden structures.

-The Generalife, which built in the 13th century, was the summer palace for Nasrid rulers.
+The Generalife, which was built in the 13th century, was the summer palace for Nasrid rulers.
 Entry into the Generalife is included in the ticket price for the Alhambra.
 It is totally worth devoting an hour or two of exploration toward.

 The design of the Generalife is starkly different from the lavish neighboring palace.
 This comes as no surprise.
 The compound was meant to serve as a tranquil oasis for kings.